 Calculate the DREM by taking the difference between the baseline and the observed load, the data should have already been decomposed to the 5-minute increment level, and the load reductions relative the baseline are positive.
 The 5-minute interval should be set to 0 for settlements if baseline is less than the observed load.

-Performance of the PDR or RDRR Residential Only for 5 in 10 weekday event day treatment:
+Performance of the PDR or RDRR Residential Only for 5 in 10 weekday event day treatment: ISO Tariff section 4.13.4.4

 Begin by collecting 45 days of historical data leading to the day of the event.